Ditchmore Lane

 The ground hosted a single List-A match in the 1969 Gillette Cup between Hertfordshire and Devon.

-In local domestic cricket, Digswell Park is the home ground of Stevenage Cricket Club who play in the Home Counties Premier Cricket League Division Two.
+In local domestic cricket, Digswell Park is the home ground of Stevenage Cricket Club who play in Division 2A of the Saracens Hertfordshire Premier Cricket League as of 2023.
 The cricket club has existed since 1878 and is the oldest sports club in Stevenage.